Skip to main content

 CVE Vulnerability Database

-CVE-2025-5591 is a stored XSS vulnerability in Kentico Xperience 13 that enables attackers to hijack user sessions through malicious form components.
-This article covers technical details, affected versions, and mitigation steps.
+CVE-2025-5591 is a stored XSS vulnerability in Kentico Xperience 13 that enables attackers to hijack user sessions and execute actions under victim credentials.
+This article covers technical details, affected versions, and mitigation.

 Updated: